OffS3c/GeekLogger/README.md

    # Use
    - Used to monitor a rouge sys admin.
    - Logs keystrokes wirelessly and perform actions on triggers.
-   - Reotely controls victim's computer via SMS.
+   - Remotely controls victim's computer via SMS.